Tomires/thesis-masters/motivation.md

 # Motivation

-In this section we are going to go over several examples of traditional data analytics and business intelligence software, i.e. software that runs on a personal computer and utilizes a flat user interface.
+In this chapter we are going to go over several examples of traditional data analytics and business intelligence software, i.e. software that runs on a personal computer and utilizes a flat user interface.
 We will try to assess the ease of use and come up with reasons why VR might help us in this space.

 ## Analysis of desktop applications

-This subsection introduces two applications that we have chosen and goes over their functionality and user interface design.
+This section introduces two applications that we have chosen and goes over their functionality and user interface design.
 We will attempt to complete a simple task of creating a scatter plot from a CSV file.
 In order to quantify the data for further comparison, we will make use of the keystroke-level model (KLM).[1]
 For an explanation of the model and time values used, please see the appropriate section in the appendix.

 ### Example task list